jaredjaimes/startup/notes.md

   "end": null
 }
 ```
+JSON is always encoded with UTF-8.
+This allows for the representation of global data.

+**Converting to JAVASCRIPT:**
 You can convert JSON to, and from, JavaScript using the JSON.parse and JSON.stringify functions.
 ```
 const obj = { a: 2, b: 'crockford', c: undefined };